gruntjs/grunt-contrib-clean/README.md

 Type: `Boolean`
 Default: false

-Will log messages of what would happen if the task was ran but doesn't actually delete the files.
+Will log messages of what would happen if the task was run but doesn't actually delete the files.

 ### Usage Examples